AlphaGergedan/Towards-Soft-Error-Resilience-in-SWE-with-Teampi/README.md

 steps does not work, read the `HACKING.md`, or try to build using the master branch of Open MPI itself: https://github.com/open-mpi/ompi
 - run `./autogen.pl`
-- make sure to have recent versions of GUN Autoconf, Automake, and Libtool
+- make sure to have recent versions of GUN Automake and Libtool.
+Autoconf seems to have backwards compatibility issues, versions >2.7 may generate faulty configure file.
+Version 2.69 seems to be working fine
 - now run `./configure --prefix=/ulfm/installation/path --with-ft` to enable ULFM and to install it in the specified `/ulfm/installation/path` directory.
 - finally run `make all install` to finish installation.

 Also make sure that you have NetCDF library installed.
+You may need to set the environment variable `HDF5_USE_FILE_LOCKING=FALSE` for reading netcdf files depending on your configurations

 ### Compiling ###